Planning policy

 Changes of use from commercial, business and service uses to dwellinghouses

 On 14 July 2022, the council confirmed a non-immediate Article 4 Direction to remove permitted development rights to change from commercial, business and service uses to dwellinghouses.
 This is the permitted development right covered by Class MA of Part 3 of Schedule 2 of the Town and Country Planning (General Permitted Development) Order.
-The Article 4 direction will come into force on 24 September 2022.
+The Article 4 direction originally came into force on 24 September 2022.

-Please see the Article 4 Direction Notices below for further details, including maps of the areas affected:
+Please see the Article 4 Direction Notices below for further details, including maps of the areas affected.
+Please note that the modified Article 4 Direction has different boundaries to the designations on which they are based.

-The notices, directions and accompanying plans are also available to view below or by appointment only at the Civic Centre, High Street, Uxbridge, UB8 1UW.
+The above notices, directions and accompanying plans are also available to view by appointment only at the Civic Centre, High Street, Uxbridge, UB8 1UW.

 Construction of new dwellinghouses in employment areas